My first idea was a 'Think' Advert using road safety but focused on the importance of car alarms.

 What is Cosplay?

-What type of people cosplay and how it effects people now
+What type of people cosplay and how it effects people now and future generations?

 Do other people like cosplay?